angelolu/angelolu.github.io/index.md

 As part of a team, I hope to contribute extensively in project prototyping and communication.
 My curiosity and experience with working with embedded systems, CAD and external partners make me an good addition to any team hoping to create a proof of concept.
 I enjoy presenting our successes to outside teams, both technical and non-technical.

 ### Goals
 I want to build products that have a definite positive impact on people.
+Some fields of particular interest:
+* Technology to improve medical logistics
+* Connectivity and networking

-Some possible fields I have been researching include the use of technology to improve medical logistics, as well as connectivity and networking.
-Regardless of what field I am in, I hope that my job will allow me to work with new and upcoming technologies at a place that encourages continuous professional and personal exploration and growth.
+Regardless of the field I'm in, I hope that my job will allow me to work with new and upcoming technologies at a place that encourages continuous professional and personal exploration and growth.

 I look forward to doing technical work early-career but would consider opportunities in project management as well.